Flushing water mains

 Where does the water go?
 What about sediment and contaminants?

-The water flows into storm drains, through the stormwater system, eventually reaching the Elbow or Bow Rivers.
+The water flows into storm catch basins, through the stormwater system, and eventually reaches the Elbow or Bow Rivers.
 When necessary, sediment control devices are used to prevent contaminants from entering storm drains.

 Can you direct the water onto a lawn instead of down the storm drain?

-Due to legal constraints about accessing private property, we cannot flush water onto a residential lawn, garden, or rain barrel.
+Due to legal constraints about accessing private property, we cannot flush water onto a residential lawn, garden, or into a rain barrel.

 How do you know the water is safe to drink after flushing is complete?

 We use calibrated testing equipment in the field to measure chlorine and turbidity in our pipes.
-Additionally, we send water samples to our accredited laboratory, which are tested for basic water chemistry, inorganic substances, and microbial parameters before the water main is returned to service.
+Additionally, we send water samples to our accredited laboratory, which are tested for basic water chemistry, inorganic substances, and contaminants to ensure the safety of our drinking water.

 Can I park where this work is taking place?